ssgali/Text-Editor/README.md

 Once running, use keyboard shortcuts to navigate and edit text.
 The program is designed to work with basic text editing functionality in mind.

-## Contributing

-Feel free to contribute by submitting issues, suggesting new features, or creating pull requests.

 ---